 There’s always a temptation to buy a ready-made solution to save time and money.
 However, the desired result may not be achieved.
 Out-off-the-box patient portals may not be the best fit for your organization, especially if you are a small-town practice.

 Ready-made healthcare apps often contain a lot of features you don’t need and lack the ones you do need.
 This can result in incompatibility with your current workflows, which confuses both employees and patients who won’t use the system whatsoever.

 Only a custom-built solution addresses all the needs of your organization.
 If an off-the-shelf solution is not customized to a particular healthcare system, the system needs to adjust itself to recurring solution updates.
 It’s not convenient and also costs money.

 It is worth mentioning that ready-made solutions are often bought on a subscription basis, which will eventually cost several times more than a custom platform.

-Take a look at the examples of online patient portals.
+Take a look at the examples of the best healthcare website designs, namely online patient portals.
 General practitioners and primary care providers can set up an account in the patient portal to offer their patients secure online communications.
 The portals support such features as:

 - Online booking

 - Secure messaging

 - Resource sharing